netsells/gulp/README.md

 	* Auto-prefixes any vendor specific attributes
 	* Moved to the public folder
 	* Minified
-	* Moved to thje public folder
+	* Moved to the public folder
 	* Split up into multiple files if IE selector limit is reached
 * SASS
 	* Compiles to CSS